 Graduate and Co-Term Students should apply for support through Grant in Aid.

 Emergency Grant-in-Aid Funds assist graduate students who experience a financial emergency or unanticipated expenses, causing financial hardship.
 This program is designed to assist in situations where the emergency may impede academic progress, and for those who cannot reasonably resolve their financial difficulty through fellowships, loans, or personal resources.

 Emergency Grant-in-Aid awards are grants that reimburse actual expenses.
 These awards are not a loan and do not need to be repaid.
 Emergency Grant-in-Aid awards are taxable income.

-Students are Opp Fund eligible when both the Family Contribution AND the Student Contribution on their financial aid award are each individually $6,500 or less.
+Students are Opp Fund eligible when both the Family Contribution AND the Student Contribution on their financial aid notification are each individually $6,500 or less.

 The Opportunity Fund is a limited resource and funding is not guaranteed.
 Before completing any purchases, please be sure to apply to the Opportunity Fund and wait for your approval email.

-We are only able to reimburse up to the quarter prior to the current quarter (e.g.: winter quarter reimbursements processed in spring quarter).
+We are only able to reimburse up to the quarter prior to the current quarter (e.g.: Summer Quarter reimbursements processed in Autumn Quarter).

 If you need assistance with a laptop, there are a few options:

 (1) Students with outside awards can apply for support through the Financial Aid Office using their computer expense request form.